marskar/biof309_fall2018/setup/README.md

 ## In Editor > Font, select Fura Code Nerd Font size 18 and Enable font ligatures
 ## Check Change font size (Zoom) with Command+Mouse Wheel in Editor > General
 ## Check Show Whitespace in Editor > General > Appearance
-## Check Use tab character in Editor > Code Style > Tabs and Indents

 # move .gitconfig, .ideavimrc, and .vimrc to ~